goseamless/seamless-js/README.md

 ### Google Adsense & AdX

 To enable Adsense and AdX support on your mobile web site/app, you need to use the following initializr tag in your document instead of the one given in above section "Copy and paste seamless.js initializer". seamless ad operations team will inform you if and when you need to have the following tag in your page.
+You can find the demo page in [here](http://ad.mobilike.com/seamless/showcase/adsense.html).

 ```
 <script type='text/javascript'>